rsta2/circle-docs/docs/devices/audio-devices.rst

 Audio devices
 ~~~~~~~~~~~~~

-Circle supports the generation of sound via several hardware (PWM, I2S, HDMI) and software (VCHIQ) interfaces.
-It allows to capture sound data via the I2S hardware interface.
+Circle supports the generation of sound via several hardware (PWM, I2S, HDMI, USB) and software (VCHIQ) interfaces.
+It allows to capture sound data via the I2S hardware interface and via USB audio streaming devices (Raspberry Pi 4 only).
 Furthermore it is able to exchange MIDI data via USB and via a serial interface (UART).
 The latter has to be implemented in the application using the class :cpp:class:`CSerialDevice`.

 The base class of all sound generating and capturing devices is ``CSoundBaseDevice``.
 The following table lists the provided classes for the different interfaces.
 The higher level support provides an additional conversion function for sound data in different formats as an example, which can be easily adapted for other sound classes.